Main Content

 Migrate Existing Callback Code to MATLAB File

-You can migrate existing callback code to MATLAB file.
-The template of the code is migrated but you will have to inspect the mask initialization code and make corrections before executing it.
+You can migrate existing callback code to a MATLAB file.
+A classdef wrapper is created and mask functions are converted to member functions.
+You will have to inspect the mask initialization code and make corrections before executing it.
 For example, you must modify the code to set and get values of variables from the mask workspace in the mask initialization section using the set and get methods.

 In the dialog box, click Yes to migrate the existing callback and save.
-Click No, to save mask callbacks in a separate MATLAB file and you do not want to migrate.
+Click No, to save mask callbacks in a separate MATLAB file and without migrating the code.
 Save the mask to save the callback file.

-Note: If you do not wish to store the mask callback in a separate MATLAB file and if you want to store the mask callback in the mask object, go to Mask Editor, click Code > Switch Callback Mode > select Mask.
+Note: If you want to store the mask callback in the mask object rather than in a separate MATLAB file, go to Mask Editor, click Code > Switch Callback Mode > select Mask.

 Save Callback File with the Model

 You can also package the callback file along with the model.
 Use the option Save callback file with model in the toolstrip.
-You must also save the model to pacakage the callback file along with the model.
+You must also save the model to package the callback file along with the model.
+You can also choose to rename a callback file using the Save As option.

 Note: To edit the callback file saved with the model, you must load the model.
 Use the Open option in the toolstrip to open the callback file in MATLAB editor.